 Solemn moralists, such as Marcus Aurelius, seem to set out to bore us into goodness.
 They might succeed in turning us off vice, if they could make it as tedious as they make virtue.

-In this judgmental but superficial world, you will find that you are praised or blamed more for the way in which you do a deed than because the deed on its own is kind or cruel.
-What others want from you is not your best but what will gain them most and ask least of them.
+In this judgmental but superficial world, you will find that you’re praised or blamed more for the way in which you do a deed than because the deed on its own is kind or cruel.
 Do a small favour charmingly, and you will win more applause than those who do more good with a bad grace.
 We like or loathe people more for their habits and manners than for their morals.

 How little others want from you, and how hot they are to get it.
 They will tear you to shreds for the least scrap of advantage.
 What they ask of you is the flannel forbearance that won’t thwart their own self-interest or ulcerate their own self-love.
 They wish you to be flexible and complaisant but not sternly just.
 They will love you more for your indulgent bad taste than for your severe good deeds.
 ‘In the intercourse of life,’ La Rochefoucauld says, ‘we please more by our faults than by our fine qualities.’